 Just starting out on my own as an owner/operator and I wanted to know why you think it’s important to work on getting customers.
 I get all my loads from a load board.
 Don’t you think that’s enough?

 Welcome to the world of being your own boss.
 As an owner-operator, you’re in a sweet spot.
-You are moving from being stuck taking loads you don’t want and won’t make enough money on to determining your own schedule, your own loads, and best of all, having your own truck instead of whatever breakdown your bosses might have given you.
+You are moving from being stuck taking loads you don’t want that won’t make you enough money on to determining your own schedule.
+Choosing your own loads, and best of all, having your own truck instead of whatever breakdown your bosses might have given you.
 You’ll earn more money and take control of your life.

 Why build a customer base?
 Because trucking goes in cycles.
 Maybe it’s easy to get loads at a good rate right now.
-Maybe the number of drivers is down so the shippers realize they have to pay more, or maybe the market is supporting the higher rates.
+Maybe the number of drivers is down so the shippers realize they have to pay more.
+Perhaps the market is supporting the higher rates.
 But at some point, it’s not going to be as good as it is right now.

 Building up a customer base with loyal shippers gets you over the hump of not enough loads or not enough money.
 Build a good relationship with a shipper and they’ll think of you when a load comes up – maybe even before it hits the load board.
 You’ll have first shot at it.
 That’s a pretty sweet place to be too.

 Dedicated customers and regular lanes are a great way to have a trucker’s life.
 You can make plans to be at home when you know you’ll be home, not stuck in some town a thousand miles from home and facing hundreds of deadhead miles to get your next load that you found on a load board.
 Sometimes it’s just getting to know the shipping dock crew by name or bringing them a dozen donuts.
 Being prompt and notifying the shipper if there are delays in the scheduled delivery works well too.
 The more you communicate with the shippers, the more likely they’ll call you back.
 It’s not always who gets the first crack at the posting on the load board – the best loads often never make it there at all.
-The key is to build relationships with customers – they have to know, like and trust you and then they’ll call you before they ever go to the load board.
+The key is to build relationships with customers.
+They have to know, like and trust you.
+Then, they’ll call you before they ever go to the load board.

 If I don’t use a load board, what should I use?